MLNeurosurg/Prima/Prima training and evaluation/README.md

 ```
 python generate_fake_data.py
 ```
+The script will automatically generate 2000 fake studies as retrospective training set and another 2000 fake studies as prospective test set.
+It also generates fake labels and fake summarized reports.

 We go over the detailed data structure below, in case you want to replicate our scripts with your own real data.
 If you simply wish to run our scripts on the generated fake data, you can skip to the remaining of this section and go directly to the [training section](https://github.com/MLNeurosurg/Prima/tree/main/Prima%20training%20and%20evaluation#clip-training).